Fiserv/Commerce-Hub/docs/Resources/FAQs-Glossary/Glossary.md

 A Host Security Module (HSM) is a hardware device that safeguards and manages digital keys for strong authentication and provides crypto-processing.
 HSM’s are typically supported for merchants supporting an encrypted online PIN in transactions sent to Commerce Hub.

 ## Hybrid Card
 A hybrid card combines both debit and credit card functionality in a single card.
 Based on the rounting choise it allows the customer to be charged immediately using debit processing or a later date using credit processing.
-This is accomplished by [routing](?path=docs/Resources/Guides/Routing/Hybrid-Card.md) the hybrid card to the designed  procssing network.

 ---